goofolph/ComputerCraftScripts/README.md

 Might also add some for OpenComputers.

-When using the programs in game please remove the .lua extension from them, it causes problems to keep the extension in the code when used in game.
+When using the programs in game please remove the .lua extension from them.